telerik/maui-docs/controls/calendar/visual-structure.md

 # .NET MAUI Calendar Visual Structure

-The .NET MAUI Calendar consists of several visual elements, which are represented on the image below.
+The .NET MAUI Calendar visual elements are represented on the image below.

 ## Calendar Visual Structure